dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 We use our monthly meeting time to review various performance metrics and to problem solve ways of meeting the need of our more than 400 or so active participants.

-Here at Einstien, as a <b>community psychologist and a health services researcher</b>, in my opinion, what makes BxHS work well really comes back to the <b>quality of the relationships</b> that our CHWs cultivate with all of our <b>referring providers, our community partners, and with each and every family we serve.</b>
+Here at Einstein, as a <b>community psychologist and a health services researcher</b>, in my opinion, what makes BxHS work well really comes back to the <b>quality of the relationships</b> that our CHWs cultivate with all of our <b>referring providers, our community partners, and with each and every family we serve.</b>

 But building and sustaining quality relationships and finding ways to best support our Healthy Start families is really hard work.